 If you’re going to ask these questions, you probably also have to ask: What did it hurt to have different restrooms for whites and blacks, anyway?
 What did it really hurt Rosa Parks to have to sit in the back of the bus?

-We’ve tried to answer this question here before by pointing out facts like that animosity against Native Americans and racism in sportswriting were both prevalent in Cleveland when the Indians adopted their current name in 1915.
+It seems easy enough to answer this question by reference to historical facts like that animosity against Native Americans and racism in sportswriting were each prevalent in Cleveland when the Indians adopted their current name in 1915.
 That newspaper reports on the name change (available here) demonstrate (unsurprisingly in the wake of the Indian Wars, and 30+ years before Jackie Robinson) an obvious intent to reinforce the image of Natives as anachronistic savages, and that Wahoo was born out of all of this:

 A January 17, 1915 report in the Cleveland Leader reported that “[i]n place of the Naps, we’ll have the Indians, on the warpath all the time, and eager for scalps to dangle at their belts.”
 The Plain Dealer of the same day included a cartoon titled “Ki Yi Waugh Woop!
 They’re Indians.”
 This cartoon . . . depicts, among other things, a frowning umpire scolding a Native American: “When you talk to me, talk English, you wukoig.”
 “Wukoig,” according to the Plain Dealer cartoon, is an “Indian” word.